 Upon mutual agreement between the individual and the unit administrator, full-time tenured faculty members may substitute Summer Quarter for a customary Fall, Winter, or Spring Quarter.
 In such instances, employment will be guaranteed for the Summer Quarter regardless of enrollment.
 Pay for such purposes shall be based upon the applicable rate during the quarter for which Summer is being substituted.

 11.3 Weekly Workload.
 Based on, but not limited to, individual faculty capabilities, considerations of student needs, facilities, budget, state guidelines and long-range plans, the unit administrator, in conjunction with the unit faculty who choose to be involved, shall cooperatively develop schedules of student load, and all other matters relevant to classroom instruction.
-Class size is established in the development or revision of master course outlines and approved through the faculty-driven curriculum committee responsible for recommending new courses and course revisions for approval by the campus Vice President for Instruction.
+Class size is established in the development or revision of master course outlines.
+The faculty-driven curriculum committee is responsible for the approval process.
+The campus Vice President for Instruction makes the final approval decision for the course and class size.

 The weekly workload shall consist of assignment of student contact hours for each faculty.
 With the concurrence of the individual faculty, maximum weekly contact hours may be averaged on an annual basis.
 Maximum weekly contact hours are not to be construed as a required total hourly assignment.
 In order to provide an equitable basis among various disciplines of the College, the following limits are established: